-II - DESCRIPTION OF PROJECT
+2 - DESCRIPTION OF PROJECT

 2-01.
 Location.
 The Carters Project is located on the Coosawattee River approximately 1.5 miles upstream of Carters in northwest Georgia.
 It is about 60 miles north of Atlanta, Georgia, and approximately 50 miles southeast of Chattanooga, Tennessee.
-The Carters Reregulation Dam (Reregulation Dam) was constructed about 1.8 miles downstream from the main dam.
+The Carters Reregulation Dam (Reregulation Dam) was constructed about 1.8 miles downstream from the Main Dam.
 Both dams are located in Murray County with a large portion of the main reservoir extending into Gilmer County.
-The upper reaches of the Reregulation Dam pool extends into both Gordon and Gilmer Counties.
+The upper reaches of the Reregulation Dam pool extend into both Gordon and Gilmer Counties.
 A vicinity map and location map are shown in Figure 2-1 and Figure 2-2.
 A basin map is shown on Plate 2-1.

-Figure 2-1.
-Vicinity Map
+Figure 2-1 Vicinity Map

-Figure 2-2.
-Location Map
+Figure 2-2 Location Map

 2-02.
 Purpose.
 The Carters Project is designed primarily for flood risk management and hydroelectric power.
 Water supply, flow regulation, recreation, fish and wildlife conservation, and water quality are additional benefits of the project.
-Carters Lake provides additional flood risk management to the rich farm lands along the Coosawattee and Oostanaula River.
+Carters Lake provides additional flood risk management to the rich farmlands along the Coosawattee and Oostanaula River.
 Peak flood stages are reduced as far downstream as Rome, Georgia, about 72 river miles downstream from the project.
-Average monthly power generation over the period August 1975 through Mar 2009 has been 36,646 megawatt hours (MWH), and an annual average of 439,757 MWH.
-About 29% of this total annual generation if from natural stream flow and about 71% is from "pumped back" water.
+Average monthly power generation over the period August 1975 through March 2021 has been 37,9074 megawatt hours (MWh), and an annual average of 450,046 MWh.
+About 29 percent of this total annual generation is from natural stream flow and about 71 percent is from "pumped back" water.
 A minimum downstream flow of 240 cubic feet per second (cfs) is maintained by releases from the Reregulation Dam.
-The 240 cfs represents the 7-day average 10-year frequency low flow (7Q10) at the reregulation dam site.
+The 240 cfs represents the 7-day average 10-year frequency low flow (7Q10) at the Reregulation Dam site.
 Areas below the project are assured of this minimum flow during dry periods as long as sufficient water exists at the project.